5 Things Deeply Insecure Women Do On A Regular Basis That Push Men Away

 2. Sending him long texts while his replies are brief and boring

 A man who doesn’t feel there's any room for him or to take initiative will dislike the imbalanced dynamic.
 He will reluctantly take a backseat and, ultimately, resign and pull away from the relationship.
-A 2015 study showed, "Self-disclosure helps reduce uncertainty and allows rapport and trust to develop."
+A 2015 study showed that "self-disclosure helps reduce uncertainty and allows rapport and trust to develop."
 So, if you always take the initiative, he has fewer opportunities for self-disclosure.

 3. Throwing yourself at him